 Developing the ideal habitat

-The ranch manager handles habitat management for Spread Oaks Ranch—not only for waterfowl, but for whitetail deer, dove, and throngs of other game and nongame wildlife, “setting the table” for them, so to speak, to provide the ample wild foodstuffs, quality habitat, and sufficient resting areas these wild creatures need to thrive.
+The habitat at Spread Oaks Ranch is managed not only for waterfowl and whitetail deer, but for throngs of other game and nongame wildlife—“setting the table” for them, so to speak, to provide the quality wild foodstuffs, habitat, and sufficient resting areas these wild creatures need to thrive.
 Other wildlife, including bald eagles, alligators, wild hogs, coyotes, myriad species of songbirds, shorebirds, and even an occasional cougar roam the property.

 Fishing and clay target shooting

-Fishing opportunities abound, not only in the managed bass lake behind the lodge, but also along the five-mile Colorado River frontage and in Blue Creek.
-In addition, Spread Oaks Ranch has an in-house coastal guide service operating on the highly productive Matagorda Bay system.
-A skeet field adjacent to the bass lake allows guest to hone their shooting skills, and an oversized firepit overlooking the lake provides the ultimate setting for an evening’s wind-down.
+Freshwater fishing opportunities abound in the managed bass lake behind the lodge and along the five-mile Colorado River frontage.
+In addition, Spread Oaks Ranch has an in-house coastal guide service for saltwater fishing adventures in nearby Matagorda Bay.
+A clay target field adjacent to the lodge allows guests to hone their shooting skills, and an oversized firepit overlooking the lake provides the ultimate setting for an evening’s wind-down.

 Why we do it